How to clean up your Mac

-The good news is that in four (or even less) steps you can get a cleaner Mac and boost your Mac’s performance.
+The good news is that in four (or even fewer) steps, you can get a cleaner Mac and boost your Mac’s performance.

 Clean up your Mac’s Desktop

-This might seem like an obvious step to take, but you’d be surprised how many Mac users believe the Desktop is the perfect place to store files and docs, handy and always on tap.
+This might seem like an obvious step to take, but you’d be surprised how many Mac users believe the Desktop is a perfect place to store files and docs — handy and always on tap.
 However, that’s a rookie mistake.
 Fortunately, you can fix it.
 That’s why you should clean your Mac starting from the Desktop before you go any deeper.
-Be honest, can you even see your desktop background clearly now or is it obscured because of the icon-riddled mess?
+Be honest, can you even see your desktop background clearly now, or is it obscured because of the icon-riddled mess?

 Take control of startup and login items

-To remove startup and login items manually, go to System Preferences > Users & Groups and click on your username.
+To remove startup and login items manually, go to System Settings > General.
 Next up, click on “Login Items” and select all the apps you don’t need running at startup.
-Then click the “-” button below and you’re done.
+Then click the “-” button below, and you’re done.
 By disabling the startup programs, you’ll have a speedier Mac next time you boot up.

 Repair disk permissions

 Disk permissions act like doorkeepers preventing third-party apps from meddling with your system.
-But disk permissions can get broken, which limits your Mac ability to find the right files.
-If you are on macOS Sierra, skip this part, as Sierra takes care of them automatically.
+But disk permissions can get broken, which limits your Mac’s ability to find the right files.

 If you’re on El Capitan or older OS X versions, you can repair disk permissions using the following command in the Terminal window: